svtk/AtomicKotlinCourse/Introduction to Objects/Summary 2/Exercise 11/task.md

 ## Summary 2 (#11)

-Modify `Temperature.kt` so that `fahrenheit` and `centigrade` are properties with getters and setters.
+Modify the `Temperature` class so that `fahrenheit` and `centigrade` are properties with getters and setters.